Quick answer

 - ✓Always cook chickpeas thoroughly until very soft before serving.

-- ✓Avoid giving whole chickpeas to young babies as they pose a choking risk.
+- ✓Avoid whole chickpeas for young babies — they're a choking risk, so mash or squash them.

-- ✓Ensure hummus is smooth and served in small portions.
+- ✓Ensure hummus is smooth and low-salt, served in small portions.

 Try Nibli today to start planning your baby's meals.